BlueMap-Minecraft/BlueMap/README.md

 If you have git installed, simply use the command `git clone https://github.com/BlueMap-Minecraft/BlueMap.git` to clone BlueMap.

 ### Build
-In order to build BlueMap you simply need to run the `./gradlew build` command in BlueMap's root directory.
+In order to build BlueMap you simply need to run the `./gradlew clean build` command in BlueMap's root directory.
-You can find the compiled JAR file in `./build/libs`.
+You can find the compiled JAR files in `./build/release`.

 ### Issues / Suggestions
 You found a bug, have another issue or a suggestion?
 Please create an issue [here](https://github.com/BlueMap-Minecraft/BlueMap/issues)!